react-test-renderer vs enzyme vs react-testing-library

 • enzyme:

-Choose Enzyme if you need a powerful and flexible testing utility that allows for shallow rendering, full DOM rendering, and static rendering.
-It is particularly useful for testing component lifecycle methods and state management, making it ideal for developers who want to have granular control over their component tests.
+Choose enzyme if you need a powerful and flexible testing utility that allows for shallow, deep, and full DOM rendering of components.
+It is particularly useful for testing component internals and state management.

 • react-testing-library: